GitCoder052023/Trenvo/SECURITY.md

 ## Security Measures

-The Wardrobe project includes several security measures to help protect user data:
+The Trenvo project includes several security measures to help protect user data:
 - **HTTPS**: All traffic should be routed through HTTPS for secure communication.
 - **Authentication**: We enforce secure password storage and provide JWT-based sessions for user logins.
 - **Data Encryption**: Sensitive data, including user passwords, is encrypted.